How to identify and fix your 'sucky' marketing?

-Rethink your target audience: If you're not reaching or resonating with your target audience, it may be time to reassess who you are trying to reach.
-Consider studying your customer persona and conducting research to better understand the needs and preferences of your audience, and adjust your marketing efforts accordingly.
+Rethink your target audience: If you're not reaching or resonating with them, it may be time to reassess who you are trying to reach.
+Consider studying your customer persona and conducting research to better understand the needs and preferences of your audience and adjust your marketing efforts accordingly.

 Experiment with different channels: If you're not getting the desired results with your current marketing channels, it may be time to try something new.
-Consider experimenting with different channels, such as social media, email, or paid advertising, to see what works best for your business.
+Consider experimenting with different channels like social media, email, or paid advertising to see what works best for your business.

 Increase your budget: If your marketing efforts are not producing the desired results, it may be because you are not investing enough in your campaigns.
 Increasing your budget can help you reach a wider audience and try more tactics, which could lead to better results.